Midpen’s Conservation Grazing Program is a collaboration with small-scale, local ranchers accomplishing multiple goals that align with our mission:

 - Support agriculture on the San Mateo County Coast

-Our conservation grazing program began in 2007, and now encompasses more than 8,000 acres leased to seven local cattle ranchers.
+Our conservation grazing program began in 2007, and now encompasses approximately 8,000 acres leased to seven local cattle ranchers.
 These partnerships are a critical tool helping Midpen manage large-scale coastal grasslands and the rich biodiversity they support.
 California's native grasslands evolved with regular disturbances historically provided by wildlife herds and Native American burning practices.
 Without such disturbances, now provided in part by appropriately managed conservation grazing, native grasslands and their biodiversity are lost to introduced plant species, shrubs and forest.

 Read the current draft conservation grazing management policy amendments in red beginning on page seven.
 These draft amendments may continue to evolve throughout the ongoing public process.

 Community input is critical to the success of this project.
 Since 2017, staff have surveyed and interviewed local ranchers, reviewed 140 scientific studies on predator-livestock interactions and deterrents and held multiple stakeholder meetings.
 Use the online form below to provide direct feedback and sign up to stay informed

 As we have always done, Midpen will not allow lethal take of mountain lions and coyotes on the public land we manage now or in the future.
 However, once a mountain lion leaves public land, its chance of being killed increase significantly.

 In addition to supporting additional regional research on the topic, for example with UC Santa Cruz's Puma Project, Midpen is continuing discussions with other land managers, wildlife advocates, the agricultural community, legislators and state agencies to explore better ways of protecting livestock and wildlife regionally and statewide.

 |2018||Scientific literature review|

 |Jan.
 2019||Public meeting: Partner agency workshop|